leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 # Mastering Komodo Delayed Proof-of-Work

+## by Duke Leto

-This is a technical book aimed at developers who are interested to learn more about DPoW and/or want to add it to their a cryptocoin to protect against consensus (51%) attacks.
+This is a short technical document aimed at developers who are interested to learn more about DPoW and/or want to add it to their a cryptocoin to protect against consensus (51%) attacks.
 These attacks are becoming very common against coins from large to small.